RiemaLabs/modular-indexer-committee/README.md

 ## FAQ
-- **Is there a consensus mechanism among committee indexers?**
+- **Is there a consensus mechanism among modular-indexer-committees?**
-    - No, within the committee indexer, only one honest indexer needs to be available in the network to satisfy the 1-of-N trust assumption, allowing the light indexer to detect checkpoint inconsistencies and thus proceed with the verification process.
+    - No, within the modular-indexer-committee, only one honest indexer needs to be available in the network to satisfy the 1-of-N trust assumption, allowing the light indexer to detect checkpoint inconsistencies and thus proceed with the verification process.
-- **How is the set of committee indexers determined?**
+- **How is the set of modular-indexer-committees determined?**
-    - Committee indexers must publish checkpoints to the DA Layer for access by other participants.
-Users can maintain their list of committee indexers.
-Since the user's light indexer can verify the correctness of checkpoints, attackers can be removed from the committee indexer set upon detection of malicious behavior; the judgment of malicious behavior is not based on a 51% vote but on a challenge-proof mechanism.
-Even if the vast majority of committee indexers are malicious, if there is one honest committee indexer, the correct checkpoint can be calculated/verified, allowing the service to continue.
+    - modular-indexer-committees must publish checkpoints to the DA Layer for access by other participants.
+Users can maintain their list of modular-indexer-committees.
+Since the user's light indexer can verify the correctness of checkpoints, attackers can be removed from the modular-indexer-committee set upon detection of malicious behavior; the judgment of malicious behavior is not based on a 51% vote but on a challenge-proof mechanism.
+Even if the vast majority of modular-indexer-committees are malicious, if there is one honest modular-indexer-committee, the correct checkpoint can be calculated/verified, allowing the service to continue.
 - **Why do users need to verify data through checkpoints instead of looking at the simple majority of the indexer network?**
     - This would lead to Sybil attacks: joining the indexer network is permissionless, without a staking model or proof of work, so the economic cost of setting up an indexer attacker cluster is very low, requiring only the cost of server resources.
 This allows attackers to achieve a simple majority at a low economic cost; even by introducing historical reputation proof, without a slashing mechanism, attackers can still achieve a 51% attack at a very low cost.
 - **Why are there no attacks like double-spending in the Modular Indexer architecture?**